 - Incorporate returnee perspectives into your class discussions and assignments.
 Students who have studied abroad often have a unique insight into a culture and region.
 Bring that perspective into the classroom!

-- Attend returnee events hosted by the Undergraduate Learning Abroad Office (ULA) in the fall and winter to welcome recent study abroad students back to campus.
+- Attend returnee events hosted by the Global Learning Office (GLO) in the fall and winter to welcome recent study abroad students back to campus.
 This is a great opportunity for you to hear more about the experiences students had abroad and show your support.
-Check the ULA events calendar for more details.
+Check the GLO events calendar for more details.

 The Re-Entry Experience

 Students often face adjustment issues when they return to campus from studying abroad, including depression and/or frustration with friends, family, and campus culture.

 If you notice that a student is having difficulty readjusting, it's often helpful to do the following:

 - Encourage the student to come in and talk with you about their re-entry into Northwestern.